CMU-SAFARI/BLEND/test/README.md

-# Replicating the results in the paper
+# Reproducing the results in the paper

 ## Prerequisites